2021 Global Summit

 • Women and the LGBTQ+ community

-For each of the three thematic workshops, a combination of Coalition staff, Sites of Conscience members around the world, and practitioners, with expertise in the fields of the areas covered in each workshop, will facilitate virtual dialogue exercises, lead skills development sessions, provide methodological and programmatic guidance, and connect sites with peer organizations to foster independent relationships and partnerships across regions.
-The goal of each workshop will be to learn and share strategies that amplify the voices of these marginalized groups as they are crucial to ensuring a stable and peaceful future.
+For each of the three thematic workshops, a combination of Coalition staff, Sites of Conscience members around the world, and practitioners, with expertise in the fields of the areas covered in each workshop, facilitated virtual dialogue exercises, led skills development sessions, provided methodological and programmatic guidance, and connected sites with peer organizations to foster independent relationships and partnerships across regions.
+The goal of each workshop was to learn and share strategies that amplify the voices of these marginalized groups as they are crucial to ensuring a stable and peaceful future.

-Alongside these virtual trainings, thirty members will be eligible for $750 (USD) grants to carry out community engagement projects on this year’s themes, providing a range of members with an opportunity to gain practical project management skills.
-During this process, Coalition staff will play a critical role in terms of mentoring, coaching, and training as the projects are developed and launched.
-Applications and more information can be found in the individual session links below.
+Alongside these virtual trainings, over two twenty members were awarded grants to carry out community engagement projects on this year’s themes, providing a range of members with an opportunity to gain practical project management skills.
+During this process, Coalition staff played a critical role in terms of mentoring, coaching, and training as the projects were developed and launched.